General Synod of the Church of England: Establishment

 By the Synodical Government Measure 1969, the Church Assembly renamed and reconstituted itself as the General Synod of the Church of England.
 It also took over almost all the powers formerly exercised by the Convocations of Canterbury and York.

 Membership

 The synod is tricameral, consisting of the House of Bishops, the House of Clergy and the House of Laity.
 There are currently 467 members in total.

 The House of Bishops is made up of the 30 diocesan bishops in the Province of Canterbury, the 12 diocesan bishops of the Province of York, the Bishop of Dover (who functions as diocesan bishop of Canterbury, in the Province of Canterbury), and seven other suffragan bishops (four from Canterbury and three from York) elected by all suffragan bishops.

-The House of Clergy comprises clergy elected by the following:
+The House of Clergy comprises clergy elected from the following: